rachit9876/Compare-List/README.md

 ### Development

 This project is built using plain HTML, CSS, and JavaScript.
 It utilizes the `html2canvas` library to capture the tier list as an image for download.

-### Files

-* `Compare.html`: Contains the entire structure, styling, and functionality of the tier list maker.

-### Contributions

-As this is designed as a simple, single-use tool, contributions are not actively sought.
-However, feel free to fork the repository and modify it for your own use.

-### License

-[Specify your desired license here, e.g., MIT, Apache 2.0, etc.]